needyamin/needyamin/README.md

 	<img src="img/facebook.png" width="33" height="30" alt="Facebook"/></a>

-I'm a full-stack web developer with experience in building websites for small and medium sized businesses.
-Specializing in frontend and backend development.
-Proficient in  Python, PHP, SQL, JAVASCRIPT and Cyber Security.
+I'm a computer programmer with experience in building software and websites for small and medium-sized businesses, specializing in frontend and backend development.
+Proficient in Python, PHP, SQL, JavaScript, and Cybersecurity.

 ### Certificate & Certification
 >☑ Google IT Automation with Python <a href="https://www.coursera.org/account/accomplishments/professional-cert/8FHCA46QRUEP" target="_blank"> Coursera </a>